 Thus, not only those TNT immigrants affected but the future generations as well.
-Gone were those days when a tourist visa, especially in the United States, required just merely a passport and medical exams.
+Gone were those days when a tourist visa merely required a passport and medical exams, especially in the United States.
 Nowadays, even the source of pocket money is being examined.

 Risk of blacklisting

-Many countries that are targets of TNT immigrants become more efficient in detecting an overstaying migrant.
-In no time, these illegal immigrants will be caught, unless an amnesty program enables them to gain legal residence status or they get away with mere deportation without serving time.
+Many countries that are targets of TNT immigrants have become more efficient in detecting an overstaying migrants.
+In no time, these illegal immigrants will be caught unless an amnesty program enables them to gain legal residence status, or they get away with mere deportation without serving time.
 With good governance, low corruption rates, and advanced technology to identify offenders, it is more likely that these TNTs will be found or reported to the authorities sooner than later.

-A TNT will always have the fear of being caught and cannot move freely in the country where they are.
+A TNT will always fear being caught and cannot move freely in the country where they are.
 TNTs will always worry about their current status.
-They will always be bound by limitations in activities, work, socialization, and others.
+Limitations in activities, work, socialization, and others will always bind them.

 Prone to abuse

-These TNT immigrants are prone to abuse and being employed as workers paid below the minimum wage and will have no choice because their illegal immigrant status does not grant them say labor rights like ordinary citizens.
-Moreover, they are also the most common targets for blackmailing and coercion by unscrupulous individuals or groups.
+These TNT immigrants are prone to abuse and being employed as workers paid below the minimum wage.
+They will have no choice because their illegal immigrant status does not grant them labor rights like ordinary citizens.
+Moreover, they are also the most common targets for blackmail and coercion by unscrupulous individuals or groups.

-Miss out on legal rights of legitimate migrants
+Miss out on the legal rights of legitimate migrants.

 A TNT immigrant will never be entitled to any privilege.
-Living in another country, other than the one a person is used to, is very difficult especially in a first world country that is highly commercialized.
-One cannot live without a cellphone, a vehicle, credit cards, and others.
-And these privileges are totally impossible for TNTs to avail of.
+Living in another country other than the one a person is used to, is very difficult, especially in a first-world country that is highly commercialized.
+One cannot live without a cell phone, a vehicle, credit cards, etc. And these privileges are impossible for TNTs to avail of.
 Moreover, insurances and hospital privileges are very important areas well denied of TNTs.

 Inability to seek justice